 - School of Graduate Studies Calendar

 - Satisfactory performance in a graduate degree program requires the completion of every course taken for graduate credit with a grade of at least a 'B-'.
 If a student fails to complete a graduate course in a satisfactory manner and, as a result, receives a grade of FZ (F), the graduate unit may recommend that SGS terminate the registration of that student.
 The student does have the option to withdraw voluntarily from the program.
-If the student is permitted to continue, he or she must repeat the relevant course (if it is a core program course) or an alternate course approved by the Graduate Coordinator and obtain a satisfactory grade.
+If the student is permitted to continue, he or she must repeat the relevant course (if it is a core program course) or an alternate course approved by the Associate Director, Graduate Studies and obtain a satisfactory grade.
 Both the grade for the course that was not completed in a satisfactory manner, as well as the grade for the repeated course will appear on the student's academic record.

 Please see our application information page.

 Due to multiple factors, we will not be able to consider any international MA applications between 2022-2025, and re-evaluate the decision in 2025.

 Collaborative specialization emerge from cooperation between two or more graduate units, providing a student with a broader base from which to explore a novel interdisciplinary area or some special development in a particular discipline.
 Applicants who wish to enrol in the collaborative specialization must apply to and be admitted to both the collaborative program and the M.A. in Cinema Studies.